Learn something new every day

 When applied regularly, this ointment could help reduce, but not eliminate, the appearance of eczema.
 Eczema is a skin condition that can cause scaly, inflamed rashes to appear on the face and body.
 While hydrocortisone valerate is not the main medication used to treat this condition, it can help by reducing how inflamed these rashes look.
-Normally the affected areas of the skin can look red or brown, but this medication helps lessen the redness, reduces the inflammation, and sometimes helps stop the itching that can accompany them.
+Normally the affected areas of the skin can look red or brown, but this medication helps lessen the redness, reduces the inflammation, and sometimes helps stop the itching that is so often a symptom.

 This medication can also benefit cases of dermatitis, a condition characterized by red, itchy skin inflammation.
 Hydrocortisone valerate can be applied to any area of the body where these rashes occur, and may help relieve itching.
 This can prevent people from scratching the affected areas too much, which can reduce damage to the skin.
-People who scratch these rashes too much might introduce bacteria, which can increase the risk for an infection.
+People who persistently scratch their rashes might introduce bacteria, which can increase the risk for an infection.

 Conditions that can cause inflamed rashes, such as insect bites or poison ivy, can also be treated with an application of this medication.
 There are some limitations, however.
 The cream should not be used near the eyes.
 It cannot be used on rashes that are near the mouth, nose, or genitals either.
 It is only intended for external use and cannot treat internal infections or irritations.

-Using this cream on rashes caused specifically by viruses or infections is also not recommended, although many people use it for these purposes.
+Most health experts discourage the use of this cream on rashes caused specifically by viruses or infections, although many people use it for these purposes.
 Many people use hydrocortisone valerate specifically for chicken pox, a viral illness that causes the body to break into rashes or blisters filled with fluid.
-The key here is to treat the virus, otherwise the blisters will not go away; applying this cream is unlikely to reduce the presence of blisters.
+The key here is to treat the virus, otherwise the blisters will not go away; applying this cream is unlikely to reduce the presence of blisters, and in some cases can actually make them worse.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!